|Elliott Sound Products||Audio Myths|

 But not your ordinary boring room treatment that actually works.
 No, you don't need to do any of that when you can go off and buy a few little bowls (with wooden stands of course) that will allegedly convert a $200 HTIAB into respectable hi-fi (no, I'm not kidding - a reviewer claimed pretty much exactly that).
 A movie intro showed "grandiose differences" and the sound became "voluptuous".

 Who wouldn't drop what they were doing and rush out to spend around $3k for a collection of little ornaments?
-These things actually treat your room, better than any conventional proper room treatment, and if the cat doesn't decide they are actually cat toys you should be in for a real treat - or not.
+You can get the bowls, balls, pebbles (with or without glass jar), rocks and all manner of accessories for less than the cost of a small car!
+These things actually treat your room, better than any conventional proper room treatment, and if the cat doesn't decide they are actually cat toys you should be in for a real treat ... or perhaps not .